 Jobs which are more extensive in terms of time and money.
 Examples include replacing a ceiling after a leak, structural repairs or damp proofing.
+Major works do not include insurance claim work.

 Target timescales

 Our team will discuss the urgency of the repair with you and will let you know when you can expect someone to attend.
 If it is not possible to give you this information at the time of the call, the repairs staff will call you back when they have the information to hand.